ibm-cloud-docs/dns-svcs/health-check-events.md

 Health check event records have the following properties:

  - `event_time`: The time at which the event was recorded.
 For example, `2020-10-28T15:04:05.00+0000`.
- - `logSourceCRN`: CRN of the DNS Services instance in which the origin pools and orgin servers were created.
+ - `logSourceCRN`: CRN of the DNS Services instance in which the origin pools and origin servers were created.
    For example: `crn:v1:bluemix:public:dns-svcs:global:a/bcf1865e99742d38d2d5fc3fb80a5496:85ed7b9d-cd48-4881-b354-52eb1d8e9011::`
  - `type`: The value of this property is `health_check_event` for health check events.
- - `origins`: An array of objects representing the origin servers associated with the orgin pool.
+ - `origins`: An array of objects representing the origin servers associated with the origin pool.
 For example:

    ```
    [